 The First Circuit disagreed, holding that this attenuated chain of events is "straightforward."
 Pet.
 App.
 310a.
-The path is anything but "straightforward."
-Rather, it is a windy path.
+In fact, it is a unpredictable and circuitous path.
 But as the First Circuit correctly stated, "a multi-step description of the causal chain does not [necessarily] mean that the injurious conduct and the injury alleged are insufficiently connected."
 Pet.
 App.
 311a.

-The chain of required events here, however, is not just long.
-It is completely unrealistic.
+The chain of required events here, however, is not just long; it is completely unrealistic.
 Walking through the chain shows just how attenuated the connection is between Petitioners' actions and the alleged harm.
 First, Petitioners would have to had known that they were selling firearms to wholesalers who failed to follow federal law.
-But there is no evidence from the Bureau of Alcohol, Tobacco, Explosives Firearms, and showing that wholesalers were known lawbreakers.
-Rather, the conducts thorough firearms compliance inspections monthly.
-When wholesalers passed these compliance reviews, Petitioners reasonably concluded that they were following federal, state, and local laws.
-Yet the chain of events that Mexico relies on starts with Petitioners knowingly selling firearms to wholesalers who break the law.
-Just saying that it so in a complaint is not enough to survive a motion to dismiss under Bell Atl.
+But there is no evidence from the Bureau of Alcohol, Tobacco, that Firearms. and Explosives showing the wholesalers were known lawbreakers.
+Rather, the ATF conducts thorough firearms compliance inspections monthly.
+When wholesalers passed these compliance reviews.
+Petitioners reasonably concluded that they were following federal, state, and local laws.

+Even so, Mexico relies on a chain of events here that starts with Petitioners knowingly selling firearms to wholesalers who break the law.
+But just saying it is so in a complaint isn't enough to survive a motion to dismiss under Bell Atl.
 Corp. v.
 Twombly, 550 U.S. 544 (2007) and Ashcroft v.
-Igbal, 556 U.S. 662 (2009).
-The allegations must be plausible, and it is not plausible that Petitioners put their businesses at risk by selling to law-breaking wholesalers.
+Iqbal, 556 U.S. 662 (2009).
+The allegations must be plausible, and it is simply not plausible that Petitioners put their businesses at risk by knowingly selling to lawbreaking wholesalers.